-- .2 any supporting documents relating to the system approval (SOX Emissions Compliance Certificate (SECC) for Scheme A EGCS Technical Manual (ETM), Onboard Monitoring Manual (OMM), SOX Emissions Compliance Plan (SECP)) any documentation referring to the type of fuel and its sulphur content allowed, - .3 appropriate records in the ship log books or evidence of continuous monitoring system (i.e. performance records for EGCSs approved in accordance with Scheme B), and - .4 bunker delivery notes.

-6.4.34 On ships equipped with Scheme A EGCSs, the operation parameters are to be continuously monitored and recorded and daily spot checks of the emissions ratio $SO_2 (ppm) / CO_2 (\% v/v)$ should be recorded, if a continuous exhaust gas monitoring system is not fitted.
-On ships equipped with Scheme B EGCSs, the emissions ratio $SO_2 (ppm) / CO_2 (\% v/v)$ is to be continuously monitored and recorded and daily spot checks of the operation parameters are needed to verify proper operation of the EGC unit which should be recorded.

-6.4.35 Concerning washwater discharges, pH, PAH, turbidity and nitrates appropriate limit values should be specified in the ETM-A or ETM-B and operation parameters listed in the system documentation.
+- 6.4.33 In these cases, there may be an approval for a period of trials under certain conditions.
+Therefore, as part of the verification the following documents and records should be considered: - .1 any supporting documents from the flag State referring to the approval of trial, if applicable: - MED certification on EU flagged ships, or - MARPOL Annex VI performance Scheme A or B, as applicable on non-EU flagged ships, - .2 any supporting documents relating to the system approval (SO_X Emissions Compliance Certificate (SECC) for Scheme A EGCS Technical Manual (ETM), Onboard Monitoring Manual (OMM), SO_X Emissions Compliance Plan (SECP)) any documentation referring to the type of fuel and its sulphur content allowed, - appropriate records in the ship log books or evidence of continuous monitoring system (i.e. performance records for EGCSs approved in accordance with Scheme B), and - .4 bunker delivery notes. - 6.4.34 On ships equipped with Scheme A EGCSs, the operation parameters are to be continuously monitored and recorded and daily spot checks of the emissions ratio SO_2 (ppm) / CO_2 (% v/v) should be recorded, if a continuous exhaust gas monitoring system is not fitted.
+On ships equipped with Scheme B EGCSs, the emissions ratio SO_2 (ppm) / CO_2 (% v/v) is to be continuously monitored and recorded and daily spot checks of the operation parameters are needed to verify proper operation of the EGC unit which should be recorded. - 6.4.35 Concerning washwater discharges, pH, PAH, turbidity and nitrates appropriate limit values should be specified in the ETM-A or ETM-B and operation parameters listed in the system documentation.
 When the EGCS is operated in ports, harbours, or estuaries, the washwater monitoring and recording should be continuous.
 The values monitored and recorded should include pH, PAH, turbidity and temperature.
-In other areas the continuous monitoring and recording equipment should also be in operation, whenever the EGCS is in operation, except for short periods of maintenance and cleaning of the equipment.

-6.4.36 Concerning the washwater residues generated by the EGCS, these should be delivered ashore to adequate reception facilities.
-Such residues should not be discharged to the sea or incinerated on board.

-6.4.37 Each ship fitted with an EGC unit should record the storage and disposal of washwater residues in an EGC log, including the date, time and location of such storage and disposal.
-The EGC log may form a part of an existing logbook or electronic recording system as approved by the Administration.

-6.4.38 It may also be relevant to verify if the EGCS works in open or close loop mode and if in the port of inspection there exist restrictions in the operation of the system.
-In this case, the EGCS must have been switched off and fuel change-over operations undertaken and recorded in the ships logbooks.

-6.4.39 Reference should be made to the Guidance on indication of ongoing compliance in the case of the failure of a single monitoring instrument, and recommended actions to take if the EGCS fails to meet the provisions of the EGCS Guidelines, as set out in the Annex to MEPC.1/Circ.883/Rev.1, including the need for ships to have documented the notification to relevant authorities of system non-compliance.
+In other areas the continuous monitoring and recording equipment should also be in operation, whenever the EGCS is in operation, except for short periods of maintenance and cleaning of the equipment. - 6.4.36 Concerning the washwater residues generated by the EGCS, these should be delivered ashore to adequate reception facilities.
+Such residues should not be discharged to the sea or incinerated on board. - 6.4.37 Each ship fitted with an EGC unit should record the storage and disposal of washwater residues in an EGC log, including the date, time and location of such storage and disposal.
+The EGC log may form a part of an existing logbook or electronic recording system as approved by the Administration. - 6.4.38 It may also be relevant to verify if the EGCS works in open or close loop mode and if in the port of inspection there exist restrictions in the operation of the system.
+In this case, the EGCS must have been switched off and fuel change-over operations undertaken and recorded in the ships logbooks. - 6.4.39 Reference should be made to the Guidance on indication of ongoing compliance in the case of the failure of a single monitoring instrument, and recommended actions to take if the EGCS fails to meet the provisions of the EGCS Guidelines, as set out in the Annex to MEPC.1/Circ.883/Rev.1, including the need for ships to have documented the notification to relevant authorities of system non-compliance.